dune3d/dune3d-docs/usage.rst

 Touchpad / Touchscreen
 ^^^^^^^^^^^^^^^^^^^^^^

-Use two-finger gestures for pan and zoom.
+Use two-finger gestures for pan, zoom and rotation.

+Keyboard
+^^^^^^^^

+:Arrow keys:  Pan
+:Arrow keys + Shift: Rotate
+:Left/right + Shift + Ctrl: Tilt

+These key bindings can be configured in the preferences dialog.

 Actions
 ^^^^^^^